Ontario is a beautiful province with so much beauty to explore! Here are our top 15 things to do in Ontario.

 1. Algonquin Provincial Park

 The oldest provincial park in Canada is frequented by moose, beavers and a varying species of birds.
 Partake in lake activities such as canoeing, kayaking and fishing!
 There are over 1,500 lakes in the park.
 Go for a short hike or a full day hike for even better views.
 Within Algonquin Provincial Park there are lots of places to camp.
 The developed campgrounds (suitable for RV’s and motorhomes) include: Archray, Brent, Canisbay Lake and Kearney Lake.
-Kiosk, Lake of Two Rivers, Mew Lake, Pog Lake, Rock Lake, Tea Lake, & Whitefish Group Campground are also great for RVs.
+Kiosk, Mew Lake, Pog Lake, Rock Lake, Tea Lake, & Whitefish Group Campground are also great for RVs.

 2. Stratford Festival